twentysixreds/100-days-of-code/r1-log.md

 2: Still modern JS, moving on to Python for a change soon

 3: Also got a project with React Native/Python/Raspberry Pi coming

+### R1D14

+1: Looked at React basics JS and Native.
+For Pi Project will be good

+2: Challenges in JS course are frustrating, memory not good

+3: Will need to go over lessons from beginning several times to cement

+4: Apparently this is normal

+5: Earlier I used Khan Academy for basic JS, good resource

+6: My brain will take time to feel comfortable/gain strength

+7: I need to remember that I don't always understand conventional methods of tuition and not be so hard on myself